Middle Tennessee Blue Raiders: Club sports

 MT fields teams in club sports such as rugby union, ice hockey, men's soccer, and inline hockey.
 These "club sports" are not sanctioned by the university, though each team does receive funding as a student organization.
 They are also authorized to use school logos, wordmarks, and identities.
 These teams do not compete at the NCAA level, though they do compete against other colleges and universities within unofficial intercollegiate organizations.

 MT also has an equestrian team which competes in the Intercollegiate Horse Show Association in both huntseat and western division.
 Though a club team, the members have won several individual national championships and were as a team the 2003 National Western Reserve Champions.

 Additionally, the MTSU Wrestling club team has become a nationally successful program, placing within the top 8 of the National Collegiate Wrestling Association (NCWA) in 2014 (6th), 2015 (2nd), and 2016 (8th).

 Championships

 MT has won two NCAA national championships in team sports: golf (1965) and men's tennis doubles (2007).
-However, seven individuals have won national championships.
+However, eight individuals have won national championships.
 All were in golf or track.
-The most recent of these came in 2003 when sprinter Marty Scales captured the NCAA Men's 100 meter sprint title.
+The most recent of these came in 2021 when Kigen Chemadi won the NCAA 3000-meter steeplechase title.